TEAMMATES/teammates/docs/performance-testing.md

 ./gradlew clean jmRun
 ```

+> Note: This command is executed using JMeter 4.0.

 If you want to execute specific test file(s):
 - Navigate to the `jmeter` configuration in `build.gradle`:
   - Uncomment the `jmTestFiles` parameter.